Freelance Tax at a Glance

 Nigeria, Kenya, and South Africa each treat freelance income differently.
 Different rates.
 Different filing dates.
 Different deductions.
 If you're working across borders or earning from international clients, you need to know how all three systems work.
 This guide breaks it down without the jargon.

-Nigeria: FIRS Rules for Freelancers
+Nigeria: NRS and SIRS Rules for Freelancers

 Annual filing deadline: March 31st.
 You're expected to file for the previous year's income.
 So income earned in 2025 is filed by March 31, 2026.